-Media Advisory - Government of Canada makes a housing announcement
+Media Advisory - Government of Canada Makes a Housing Announcement

-VICTORIA, Aug.
-5, 2019 /CNW/ - The federal government will be making an announcement related to affordable housing in British Columbia.
+VANCOUVER, Aug.
+6, 2019 /CNW/ - The federal government will be making an announcement related to affordable housing in Vancouver.

-Media are invited to join the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC), along with Spencer Chandra Herbert, MLA for Vancouver-West End, as they make this important announcement which will impact the scope of affordable housing in British Columbia over the next few years.
+Media are invited to join the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC), the Honourable Harjit Sajjan, Minister of Defense and Member of Parliament for Vancouver South, George Chow, MLA for Vancouver-Fraserview, and Mayor Kennedy Stewart, City of Vancouver.

 |